Water your new plants for establishment

 How to establish plants in containers

 Containers are not really a sustainable method of planting, but they can add to a design if you are prepared to look after the plants.
-Watering, mulching and weeding should all be applied to plants in containers, whether newly planted or otherwise.
+Watering and mulching should be applied to plants in containers, whether newly planted or otherwise.
 They will likely need daily watering, depending on the size of the container, to stop them drying out during dry weather, especially if windy.
 Using large sized containers holds larger volumes of compost-enriched soil that will take longer to dry out.

 Grouping containers can increase humidity levels between them reducing the need for watering.
 Mulching the top of the soil in the containers with a thick layer of composted bark or gravel will also reduce evaporation from the soil surface and keep roots near the surface cooler, reducing stress.
 It will also minimise weed germination allowing any available water to go to the plants you want.